dev-rijan/flask-api-stater/README.md

 # About the project
-This is flask api stater app based on flask-classful.
-Why this stater app?
+This is flask api stater app based on [Flask classful](https://flask-classful.teracy.org) Why this stater app?
 - Better routing
 - service-pattrens for code resuablity